frederic-perez/AmE-dictionary/data/dictionary.md

 __certainly__ _adv_
 __cerulean<sup>1</sup>__ _adj_ :four: /suh-ROO-lee-un/ Of a deep somewhat purplish blue color similar to that of a clear October sky. _Cerulean basins and Marco Polo blue lips and splash fights._ _The painting depicts autumnal trees bordering a cerulean lake._
 __cerulean<sup>2</sup>__ _n_ A light shade of blue.
+__cerumen__ _n_ A soft yellow wax secreted by glands in the ear canal. _Syn_ earwax _A buildup of cerumen was irritating Billy’s ear, so his mother gently cleaned the area with a cotton swab._
 __cesarean<sup>1</sup>__ _adj_
 __cesarean<sup>2</sup>__ _n_
 __cessation__ _n_ :three::mega::pencil2: A ceasing or stopping; discontinuance; pause: _temporary cessation of hostilities._